 How DFAT works with Australian businesses — get information and links from our Engage with DFAT section, including how to make a submission.

-Importing — the Australian Customs and Border Protection Service can help with queries about tariff concessions.
+Importing — the Australian Border Force can help with queries about tariff concessions.

 Exporting — Austrade provides free information for Australian companies about exporting and doing business in international markets.